 - As lead appellate counsel, Mr. Browning reversed a trial court's dismissal of claims by more than 1000 Peruvian citizens who were poisoned by a mercury spill.
 As a result of the appellate success, these individuals retained their right to sue.

-- Author, "The System Works: Court Rejects Suit Against Catholic Bishops Seeking National Disclosure of Priest," RJ&L The First Freedom, Spring 2008
+- Author, "The System Works: Court Rejects Suit Against Catholic Bishops Seeking National Disclosure of Priest," RJ&L The First Freedom, April 2008

 - Martindale-Hubbell - "AV/Preeminent Attorney" Rating, 1998-2017